johanbove/johanbove.github.io/_posts/2015-06-09-gruntwindowstheocketisclosederror.markdown

 Thanks to the GDG Düsseldorf group I had come across the excellent template called "[Zeppelin](https://github.com/gdg-x/zeppelin-grunt)".

-Now the nice developers who built this template offered the complete source code including the build system for free on Github.
-I was eager to get started with it so I could set up the event site quickly and smoothly.
+The super devs who built this Jekyll template offer the complete source code, including the build system, for free on GitHub.

-Since my personal site works fine to build using Jekyll and I had previously checked out Grunt, I was convinced that this would be all a piece of cake.
-I was wrong.
-Unfortunately it happens that even-though all Node NPM modules should work on Windows, I ran into issues with the Windows command prompt.
+Since my personal site is built with Jekyll and I have some experience with Grunt, I was convinced that setting up the site and building it using Grunt would be a piece of cake.
+It was not.
+Nevertheless that all Node NPM modules should work on Windows, I ran into issues with the *Windows Command Prompt* itself.

 The issue happened when I tried building the site using the grunt command: